1930 Stanley Cup Final

-The 1930 Stanley Cup Finals was played between the Boston Bruins and the Montreal Canadiens.
+The 1930 Stanley Cup Final was played between the Boston Bruins and the Montreal Canadiens.
 In a best of three series, Montreal won 4–3 and 3–0 to win the team's third Stanley Cup title.

 Paths to the Finals

 The defending champion Boston Bruins had an outstanding season.
 Their final record of 38–5–1 translates to an .875 winning percentage, the best in NHL history.
 The team did not lose two games in a row all season, until being swept by the Canadiens.
 This prompted the change for the following year in the Finals format to a best-of-five format.

 Game summaries

 The Finals was a best-of-three series.
 The Canadiens had lost all four of their regular-season meetings with the Bruins.
 Captain Sylvio Mantha was the leader, scoring in both final games.